-The reality is, no perfect lens has been designed for portraits.
-It all depends on different factors that a photographer takes into consideration and the type of portrait they want to take.
+But, the reality is, no perfect lens has been designed for portraits.
+It all depends on different factors that a photographer desires.
 So, before getting the right camera lens, a photographer has to look for conditions, location, and lighting, as all of them are very important for your lens to take the best portraits.

-In this article, we will take a look at a wide range of the best Nikon lenses for portrait photography.
+In this article, we will take a look at a wide range of the best Nikon portrait lenses.

-At f/1.8, it allows you to take solid bokeh and sharp images.
+At f/1.8, it allows you to take sharp images with a smooth bokeh.
 And, f/1.8 also works well indoors and in low-light situations.
 The lens features a silent wave motor AF system, but image stabilization is missing.

 While it can’t be called a professional lens, it’s capable enough to perform well if being used by the right person.
-For beginners who are ready to advance their photography skills, this is a good start that will take you into the world of prime lenses.
+For beginners who are ready to advance their photography skills, this Nikon portrait lens is a great starter purchase.

-The Nikon Nikkor 200mm f/2G ED VR II is a super-expensive lens from Nikon.
+The Nikon AF-S NIKKOR 200mm f/2G ED VR II is a super-expensive lens from Nikon.
 Certainly, anyone would think twice before investing that much money but it pays back with a stunning performance.
 It produces spectacular images and that appear out of this world.

 The lens has a focal length of 200mm which is good for taking full-body portraits, and at f/2 it will deliver results beyond your imagination.
 It may suit the needs of any type of photographer but action photographers specifically would love to have this lens in their camera bag.